MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ---
 author: yvonnedeq
-description: This topic is a language reference guide to FDL. ms.author: v-madeq ms.service: fraud-protection ms.date: 04/6/2020
+description: This topic is a language guide to DFP rules. ms.author: v-madeq ms.service: fraud-protection ms.date: 04/6/2020